 Works by Ishan Khosla

-Khosla’s works meditate on his contemporary India.
+Khosla’s works meditated on his contemporary India.

-‘Construct:Deconstruct’ is a collection of furniture made from found objects and pieces of wood scavenged from the streets of Mumbai.
+‘Construct:Deconstruct’ was a collection of furniture made from found objects and pieces of wood scavenged from the streets of Mumbai.
 It references the cycle of material use and reuse (and further reuse) in India.
 These naïve objects don’t follow any design principles, choosing instead to emulate or force gestures – for example a stool that forces the sitter to prop one of their feet up (a common sitting pose in India).